 - Coordinate a substitute if you cannot be present on your teaching day.

-- Attend monthly meetings and some enrichment sessions.
+- Attend meetings and work days.

 - Help drive on field trips if needed.